-In today's fast-paced world, young families navigate work schedules, parenting, and various commitments that leave little room for church attendance.
+In today's fast-paced world, young families navigate work schedules, sports, parenting, and various commitments that can leave little room for church attendance.
 On top of that, shifting societal attitudes toward religion can make traditional church practices less appealing.
 Ministry leadership needs real, practical strategies to help overcome these obstacles.

 1. Provide a great first impression